What is the purpose of the Harmony CDD?

 For those home owners choosing not to pay down the debt assessment early, you will pay this assessment only for the period of time that you own your home, or until 2032 (for Series 2001 original issue, now Series 2014 refinanced issue) or 2036 (for Series 2004 original issue, now Series 2015 refinanced issue), whichever is sooner.
 If you sell your home before the District Bonds are paid off, the next owner becomes responsible for paying the remaining share of the cost of the infrastructure and facilities.

 Click here to review the Fiscal Year Budget.

 Combining the debt component with the operations & maintenance component yields the total non-ad valorem assessments included on your annual real estate tax bill.

-While these assessments are not taxes, they do appear on the property tax bill that you receive in November of each year.
-If you have a mortgage on your property & your taxes are escrowed, your assessments may be included in your monthly mortgage payment.
-In such case, your tax bill will be sent directly to your mortgage company and be paid from your escrow account.
+While these assessments are not taxes, they do appear on your property tax bill you receive in November each year.
+If you have a mortgage on the property & your taxes are escrowed, your assessments may be included in your monthly mortgage payment.
+In such case, your tax bill is sent directly to your mortgage company and is paid from your escrow account.

-Click here to review the Fiscal Year Assessments Schedule.
+Click here to review the Fiscal Year Assessment Schedule.

 What is the difference between